Welcome to cargo-mutants

 Passing options to Cargo

-cargo-mutants runs cargo build and cargo test (or, with --check, it runs cargo check.)
+cargo-mutants runs cargo test to build and run tests.
+(With --check, it runs cargo check.)
 Additional options can be passed in three different ways: to all cargo commands; to cargo test only; and to the test binaries run by cargo test.

 There is not yet a way to pass options only to cargo build but not to cargo test.